Shopify/liquid/filters/escape_once.md

 ---
 title: escape_once
+description: Liquid filter that escapes URL-unsafe characters in a string once.
 ---

 Escapes a string without changing existing escaped entities.
 It doesn't change strings that don't have anything to escape.